How Long Does It Take to Spay a Dog? What You Need to Know!

 Updated on

-If you have a female puppy, then the chances are that you’ll be having her spayed at some point in the near future.
-You might have some questions about the process, though (particularly if you’re a first-time puppy owner), like how long does spaying take?
-Unlike neutering, which can be done in a few minutes, spaying takes a bit longer—anywhere between 20 to 90 minutes.
+If you have a female puppy, you’ll likely have her spayed soon.
+You might have questions about the process (particularly if you’re a first-time puppy owner), like how long spaying takes.
+Unlike neutering, which can be done in a few minutes, spaying takes a bit longer—anywhere between 20 and 90 minutes.

 Why does spaying take so much longer?
-Because a female’s reproductive system is more delicate than a male’s, spaying requires removing organs via the abdominal wall, so it’s a more intricate surgery.
+A female’s reproductive system is more delicate than a male’s, and spaying requires removing organs via the abdominal wall, so it’s a more intricate surgery.

 You might also be wondering about the right age to have your dog spayed and the risks and benefits of the surgery.
-You’ll find all the basics of spaying covered below, so read on!
+Below, you’ll find all the basics of spaying covered, so read on!

 At What Age Should My Dog Be Spayed?

-Ideally, you want to have your dog spayed till they are at least 6 months of age (and likely older than that for large breeds).
-Why is that?
-Research has shown that having dogs spayed before the age of 6 months may increase the risk of certain cancers.
-But each case is different and your dog might be at a higher pregnancy risk.
-It’s best to talk to your vet about the best age for your pup to be spayed.
+Ideally, it’s best to have your dog spayed when they’re at least 6 months of age (and likely older than that for large breeds).
+Research has shown that having dogs spayed before the age of 6 months may increase the risk of some cancers.
+However, each case is different, and it’s best to talk to your vet about the best age for your pup to be spayed.

 Spaying or neutering is only one of many vet procedures your pets may need over the course of their lives.
 All of those vet visits can be pricey, but you can manage the cost with the help of a good pet insurance plan.
 The customized options from Spot may help you keep your pet healthy at a reasonable price.